prathyushapatel/Udacity_Capstone_ML_Azure/README.md

 ![Model_Deployment](Images/model_deployment.PNG)

+Health of the Deployed Model is Healthy. we can scroll down and check the scoring URI below.
+We can get the primary key from the Consume Tab.
 ![Healthy_Deployment](Images/service_healthy.PNG)

 The endpoint is tested by following way:
 - using endpoint.py file which passes 1 data points as json to the scoring uri which return a label indicating which digit it is.
+- endpint will accept the scoring uri and the primary key to access the deployed model.

 ![Model_Test](Images/model_test.PNG)